Soft Optimal Stop For 99% Guarantee

 - figure (click here to open a bigger version):

-Tradeoff: When accepting the 1% risk, that result is a pretty good guarantee, and most likely in practice we'll end up with a better pick.
-For soft_factor=80% and cutoff threshold around 40/100:
+When accepting the 1% risk, that result is a pretty good guarantee, and most likely in practice we'll end up with a better pick, as shown below.

 - score at the lowest 1% percentile: around 0.68